patchloc/VulnLoc/README.md

 ```

 ## Usage
-To show the usage of PatchLoc, we take *cve-2016-5314* as an example.
+To show the usage of VulnLoc, we take *cve-2016-5314* as an example.
 Here are the links to the PoC and the developer-generated patch:
 - [PoC](http://bugzilla.maptools.org/show_bug.cgi?id=2554)
 - [Developer-generated patch](https://github.com/vadz/libtiff/commit/391e77fcd217e78b2c51342ac3ddb7100ecacdd2)

 1) (Optional) Compile the target vulnerable program
-PatchLoc takes a vulnerable binary and the corresponding PoC as its input.
+VulnLoc takes a vulnerable binary and the corresponding PoC as its input.
 If you do not have the vulnerable binary, please compile the program first.
 ```console
 $ sudo apt install -y zlib1g-dev
 $ cd cve_2016_5314